Peskine sixfolds and Debarre-Voisin fourfolds with associated cubic fourfolds: Introduction

 \subsection{Acknowledgments}

 We greatly thank Adam Logan, who provided code enabling us to construct Peskine varieties of discriminant 24 and verify the distinguished cubic fourfold is smooth (see Appendix~\ref{appendix:examples}).
-We thank Asher Auel and Yoon-Joo Kim for productive conversations around the subject.
+We thank Vladimiro Benedetti for helpful discussions regarding the proof of \cite[Theorem~2.20]{BenedettiSong} and Alexander Kuznetsov for comments that helped us improve the clarity of Section~\ref{sec:discr 24}.
+Finally, we appreciate productive conversations around the subject with Asher Auel and Yoon-Joo Kim.

 L.~Flapan was supported in part by NSF grant DMS-2200800.
 S.~Frei was supported in part by NSF grant DMS-2401601.
 L.~Marquand was supported by NSF grant DMS-2503390.